Atrial Fibrillation Birmingham AL

 - Stimulants such as medications, caffeine, tobacco

-- Sick sinus syndrome (improper function of the heart’s natural pacemaker)
+- Sick sinus syndrome (the improper function of the heart’s natural pacemaker)

 - Lung disease